 4. What Are You Looking For In Terms Of Salary?

-Certainly, if you are in your first interview you really don’t have a clear sense of what the job entails.
+If you are in your first interview, you really don’t have a clear sense of what the job entails.
 At this point, defer by saying, “I don’t have enough information about the job yet; what are your expectations in the first 90 days?
 6 months?”
 Another approach is to ask if the employer has a range in mind for the position.
 As a last resort, you may decide to give the employer a broad range based on past salary, bonuses, and other benefits.

 5. Why Did You Leave Your Last Job?

 There are all kinds of reasons for leaving a company; however, you really need to be truthful with your answer.
 That said, you should carefully craft your answer to ensure it is appropriate.
 If your company downsized, mention it.
 If you made it through seven rounds of downsizing and were one of the last to go, by all means mention that, too!

 Maybe you did everything you set out to do with your company and there was no real room to grow.
 Then, “It was time for me to find a position where I could further hone my skills and continue to grow.”

 6. Why You?
 What Do You Bring To This Job That No One Else Does?

 If you’re a salesperson, this is the time to show what you’ve got.
 Formulate your answer as it relates to their job requirements and clearly demonstrate how your expertise is a perfect match for their every need.

 Do your homework and be well-prepared for your next interview.
 If you can answer these six questions easily, you’re on your way to the job of your dreams.